-The region (ital.
-Calabria) with the capital Catanzaro is located deep in the south of Italy and forms the jagged "tip of the boot".
+The region (Ital.
+Calabria) with the capital Catanzaro lies deep in the south of Italy and forms the rugged "tip of the boot".
 The coast stretches over a length of 780 kilometres.
 The Strait of Messina, only three to eight kilometres wide, separates Calabria from the island of Sicily.
 It is one of the oldest wine-growing regions in Italy.
-As early as 1,000 BC, Greek settlers from the outpost of Sicily founded colonies here and in neighbouring Campania and called the area Oinotria.
-They also introduced many of their grape varieties, including perhaps the ancestors of Gaglioppo, Greco Bianco and Greco Nero.
-According to the legend, the wine of the ancient Olympic champions called Krimisa was produced in what is now the Cirò DOC area.
-The naturalist Andrea Bacci (1524-1600) in his main work exuberantly praises a wine from Cirella.
-Calabria still lives on this today.
+As early as 1,000 BC, Greek settlers founded colonies here and in neighbouring Campania from the outpost of Sicily and called the area Oinotria.
+They also introduced many of their grape varieties, possibly including the ancestors of Gaglioppo, Greco Bianco and Greco Nero.
+According to legend, the DOC area of Cirò produced the wine of the ancient Olympic champions called Krimisa.
+The naturalist Andrea Bacci (1524-1600) praises a wine from Cirella in his major work; Calabria still lives on this today.